EISy-as-Py/hardy/doc/project_management/use_cases_stories.md

  * This way, when that crazy black-box-machine-learning-voodoo-witchcraft tells Bob or Alice that they have discovered a fantastic breakthrough, Dave can explain that he knew that would happen all along.

 ### Ernest:
- * Nobody at the company understands why it's so important to do EIS work and track this data over time, but Ernest does it anyway and nobody complains because he processes all of their other data for them and so who cares what other side-projects he is working on.
+ * Nobody at the company understands why it's so important to track data over time, but Ernest does it anyway and nobody complains because he processes all of their other data for them and so who cares what other side-projects he is working on.
  * However, Ernest has integrated all of the above tools with his existing __Battery Lifetime Processing__ scripts.
 Now his __SQL Database__ reflects how the EIS changes as a function of battery lifetime.
  * Ernest realizes that all of the batteries which start out as healthy RC circuits instead of Randles' circuits perform well up to 300 cycles, but then suddenly die!
 He doesn't know why that is (what is he, a chemist?) but he alerts the management and the Serial number trace allows them to design a new Quality-Control EIS test at the factory, improving their average lifetime performance by >200%
  * Ernest is promoted to head of R&D, where he can finally use his techno-sorcery to guide the chemists and researchers using the power of Data, and the company becomes the largest battery startup in the world.